igor-elovikov/sd-sex/README.md

 # Substance Expressions

 Substance Designer Plugin for creating function graphs from code.
-Includes simple code editor and code generating features
+Includes simple editor and code generating features

 ## Installation
-Just manually add plugin path to search paths in SD Prefernces: https://docs.substance3d.com/sddoc/plugin-search-paths-172825000.html
+Just manually add plugin path to search paths in SD Preferences: https://docs.substance3d.com/sddoc/plugin-search-paths-172825000.html
 ## The Language
 The plugin uses Python AST so it's syntactically Python with the expected results.
 However it supports a very limited featureset of Python, basically just plain arithmetic and logical expressions and function calls.